BMW N63 Engine Variants

 44 = 4.4 liter

-O = output class (O for Obere or upper)
+O = power output class (there are 7 different classes, O is for Obere or upper)

-0 = version number, 0 for the original spec
+0 = version number, 0 for the original design

+You can find more about BMW engine codes on our dedicated page by clicking here.
 BMW engine codes don't always follow their own corporate logic.
-The N63 really should have been an N64 (Turbocharged Direct Injection with Dual VANOS) and then transitioned to a N65 (Turbocharged Valvetronic Direct Injection and Dual VANOS) but it was always a N63.
+The N63 should have been an N64 (Turbocharged Direct Injection with Dual VANOS) and then a transition to a N65 (Turbocharged Valvetronic Direct Injection and Dual VANOS) but it was always a N63.

 |BMW Model Series||Years||N63 Engine Version|